MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 2. Once you have Cocos2d-x configured, create a project using the Cocos CLI:
     - Navigate to a location where you wish to store your Cocos project
     - Open a command window in your parent folder (Cocos CLI will create the actual project directory)
-      - Hold down **Shift** and right-click in the empty-white-space of the Explorer window.
+      - Hold down your **Shift** key, and right-click in the empty white space of the Explorer window.

         ![Install PlayFab SDK](media/cmd-exe2.png)

     - In the new console window enter this command:
       - `cocos new CocosGettingStarted -l cpp`
-        - Make sure your target sub-directory (**CocosGettingStarted**) does not already exist - This command will fail if the folder exists.
+        - Make sure your target sub-directory (**CocosGettingStarted**) does not already exist - This command will fail if the folder already exists.
-        - If you get a message about "'cocos' is not recognized as an internal or external command" you have not configured the cocos installation correctly (Go back to the Cocos windows installation guide).
+        - If you get a message that "'cocos' is not recognized as an internal or external command", you have not configured the cocos installation correctly (Go back to the Cocos windows installation guide).
         - If successful, there will be a new folder **CocosGettingStarted**.
 This guide will refer to that directory location as `{CocosGettingStarted}`.

-        - Successful output looks like the example provided below.
+    - Successful output should appear similar to the example provided below.

 ```output
 > Copy template into C:\dev\CocosGettingStarted